rkneece/rkneece.github.io/_pages/about.md

 **Products, companies, and high performing teams.**

 I've had multiple stops as a CTO in scale-up roles, as well as battle scars as a co-founder and operator.
 I'm proud that my diverse and distributed teams have pushed the envelope of innovation, mainly in HR tech and digital health.
 This includes launching data-centric platforms, applied AI and machine learning, and scalable/secure B2B+2C solutions.
 But success isn't just about innovative technology.
-As a people leader, I believe you bring out the best in teams by focusing on empathy, clear paths of communication, individual/team growth and by encouraging psychological safety.
+As a people leader, I bring out the best in teams by focusing on empathy, clear paths of communication, individual/team growth and by encouraging psychological safety.

 By doing this, I directly affect the bottom line through high-performing teams that are built to last by caring about the product, the customer and each other.
 I've been lucky to use my unique background in entrepreneurship, engineering, recruiting, go-to-market, and scaling teams, to build processes and cultures that build cool stuff, while making work fun, reducing churn and improving profitability and long-term success.